Code-Institute-Submissions/zonkolooney-electromotors_ms1/README.md

 > ![Image](https://res.cloudinary.com/jimlynx/image/upload/v1593528776/Logos/GoogleFonts-50_mx57p6.png) [Google Fonts](https://fonts.google.com/) - Overall Typography import.

-# BUGS and swatting them!...................or TESTING to give it the proper heading
+# BUGS and swatting them!

-+ MAJOR problems with displaying NAVBAR correctly - might reconsider usie of Bootstrap.
-Problem arises on responsive resizing down to to mobile now even though my origial design was workibg fine there on start-up.
++ MAJOR problems with displaying NAVBAR correctly - might reconsider use of Bootstrap.
+Problem arises on responsive resizing down to to mobile now even though my original design was working fine there on start-up.
 + Came across a difficulty with text below rows of photograph not aligning properly.
 Top heights of text are different
 + **** Learn how to align text at the bottom of a div
 + Kevin on suupport page VERY helpful on a rainy Sunday afternoon - helped me clear a VERY resilient cache that even survived a complete reboot!